seemoo-lab/nexmon/BLUETOOTH_README.md

 When the bluetooth chip is booting it searches for `.hcd` files.
 Those files contain patching code which is then executed and loaded into the firmware.
 This project contains buildtools and code to write patches, which then will be integrated into hcd files to be loaded at boot time of the bluetooth chip.
 Unlike the *live patching mechanism* are these patches permanent and the patches can be written using C / C++.

+To provide live-patching functionality it is also possible to use this framework.
+To do so the Makefile needs to be adapted to provide the as single binaries, or over some other interface, instead of writing them into a complete HCD file.

 ### Build patches for ARM Cortex M3 running on the Bluetooth core using a x86 computer running Linux (e.g. Ubuntu 16.04)
 * Install some dependencies:
   On Ubuntu / Debian based systems: